 Commenting on Pastor Zhang’s severe sentence, rights lawyer Liu Weiguo said, “I strongly believe Zhang Shaojie is innocent.
 This is a total set-up by the local government.”

-Following Pastor Zhang’s sentencing in July 2014, his elderly parents (now in their early eighties) were harassed and threatened, and Nanle County Public Security Bureau confiscated a car belonging to his eldest daughter, Zhang “Yunyun” Huixin.
+Following Pastor Zhang’s sentencing in July 2014, his elderly parents (now in their early eighties) were harassed and threatened, and Nanle County Public Security Bureau confiscated a car belonging to his eldest daughter, Zhang “Yunyun” Huixin, now known as Esther.
 She and her husband Sun Zhulei and their baby Sun “Jesse” Jiexi went into hiding following repeated phone threats from officials, and eventually fled China.

 Pastor Zhang’s wife Wang Fengrui is disabled.
 Officials violently abducted another daughter, Zhang “Shanshan” Lingxin, and detained her for more than a week.
 Pastor Zhang’s sister Zhang Cuijuan served an eighteen-month prison sentence for her part in the church protests.

 15 November 2013 Several church members were taken into custody on their way to petition the local authorities about a land dispute.

 16 November 2013 Pastor Zhang went to the church premises to meet the Nanle County Public Security Bureau Chief and a deputy, in what appears to have been a trap.
 During the meeting, about a dozen police officers entered and tied up Pastor Zhang, without showing any formal documents, and took him away.

 His family and church members gathered at the police station to protest his detainment.
 Some were beaten, Pastor Zhang’s two sisters were detained and church members said his parents were hospitalised for high blood pressure.
 That night, local government officials threatened church members.